Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/2_Battery_Voltage_Detection.rst

 Battery Voltage Detection
 -------------------------------------

-The maximum input voltage for the GPIO pins of the Freenove Media Kit for ESP32-S3 is 3.3V.
+The maximum **input voltage** for the GPIO pins of the Freenove Media Kit for ESP32-S3 is 3.3V.
 Exceeding this limit may cause permanent damage to the device.
-Since the full charge voltage of a 3.7V lithium battery can theoretically reach 4.2V, it is strictly prohibited to directly connect the lithium battery to the GPIO pins of the Freenove Media Kit for ESP32-S3.
+Since the full charge voltage of a 3.7V lithium battery can theoretically reach **4.2V**, it is strictly prohibited to directly connect the lithium battery to the GPIO pins of the Freenove Media Kit for ESP32-S3.
 The input voltage must be regulated within the safe range through circuit design (as shown in the figure below).

 .. image:: ../_static/imgs/Main/2_Battery_Voltage_Detection/Chapter02_01.png
     :align: center